This guide walks you through Galapagos’s options for adjusting the look and feel of your site using the Style Editor.

 On these pages, or if you’ve unchecked Tint Page Background, the footer will be tinted instead.

-The footer on Galapagos is split into left and right content areas, which display above the Secondary Navigation.
+The footer on Galapagos is split into left and right content areas, which display above the Footer Navigation.

 Regular Page width